Dick and Jane: Adaptations

-In Catholic editions of the 1940s, 1950s, and 1960s series, the "Sally", "Dick", and "Jane" characters were renamed "Judy", "John", and "Jean" to reflect the names of Catholic saints.
+In Catholic editions of the 1940s, 1950s, and 1960s series (including the Cathedral Basic Readers and the New Cathedral Basic Readers), the "Sally", "Dick", and "Jane" characters were renamed "Judy", "John", and "Jean" to reflect the names of Catholic saints.
 Another series, published by Ginn and Company, featured characters named "David" and "Ann".
 Groups of stories in each book were replaced by Catholic-oriented stories of the saints or portrayed moral choices.
 Some 1960s grade-level readers also had Seventh-day Adventist versions that used the 1965 multi-ethnic characters with revised book title.
 For example, Now We Read became Friends to Know and Fun Wherever We Are became Places to Know.
 W. J. Gage published British English language versions in Canada with appropriate spelling changes.
-In lower grades French language versions also were issued in the 1950s in Canada, with the main characters renamed Jeanne, Paul, and Lise in these editions, as well as British English versions in paperback in the United Kingdom.
+In lower grades French language versions also were issued in the 1950s in Canada, with the main characters renamed Jeanne, Paul, and Lise in these editions.

 Teaching methodology

 For three decades (roughly 1940 to 1970), the whole-word or look-say method (also called sight reading) on which the Dick and Jane readers were based remained the dominant reading method in American schools.
 Phonics-based reading methods came into fashion in the 1970s.
 The whole-language movement developed in the 1980s.
 Other methods were also in use for shorter periods before they were replaced as well.
-The look-say method used a controlled vocabulary and taught readers to memorize the words through repetition, placing less emphasis on teaching phonics Texts in the Dick and Jane readers repeated words within phrases such as "Oh, see.
-Oh, see Jane.
-Funny, funny Jane."
+The look-say method used a controlled vocabulary and taught readers to memorize the words through repetition, placing less emphasis on teaching phonics Texts in the Dick and Jane readers repeated words within phrases such as "'Oh, oh!' said Jane.
+'It is Baby!'
+'It is Baby!' said Dick.
+Baby said, 'See, see!
+Pretty, pretty kitten.'
+Dick and Jane laughed.
+'Funny, funny Baby,' said Dick."
 Teacher's guides accompanying the texts also encouraged adoption of the whole-word (look-say) method of identifying the meaning of words from the illustrations and repeating words introduced in the text.

-For this reason, the Dick and Jane readers came to be used less and less as studies supported systematic phonics as a more effective method of developing foundational literacy skills.
+For this reason, the Dick and Jane readers came to be used less and less as overuse of systematic phonics replaced the more effective method of foundational literacy skills.

 Criticisms

 According to the history of the Institute for Juvenile Research, psychologist Marion Monroe developed methods for early childhood reading programs, which led to the Dick and Jane stories.

+In a 1986 interview, Dr. Seuss said, "I think one of the happiest things I've done is getting rid of Dick and Jane".
+In a 2006 interview, George R. R. Martin criticized Dick and Jane and credited comic books for sparking his childhood interest in reading: